-Finally, we discuss a general trend in the galaxy ages accross the $\SFRM$ plane.
+Finally, we discuss a general trend in the galaxy ages across the $\SFRM$ plane.
 Figure~\ref{ms_t-form} presents the $\SFRM$ plane colored by the parameter \( T_{50\%} \), which represents the lookback time at which 50$\%$ of a galaxy's total stellar mass was formed.
 We find that the most massive galaxies tend to have higher \( T_{50\%} \) values than low-mass galaxies, with an abrupt change above $10^{10}\,\Msol$ and $z>1.5$.
 This indicates that massive galaxies formed their stellar mass earlier in the cosmic timeline.
 This pattern aligns with the downsizing phenomenon described by \citet{Cowie1996}, where more massive galaxies form their stars earlier and faster than less massive ones.
-This result is also consistent with \citet{Aufort24} who show that star-forming galaxies present a clear mass dependent SFH based machine-learning techniques applied to COSMOS2020 \citep{weaver22b}.
+This result is also consistent with \citet{Aufort24} who show that star-forming galaxies present clear mass-dependent SFH-based machine-learning techniques applied to COSMOS2020 \citep{weaver22b}.
 This phenomenon suggests that massive galaxies experience intense and frequent star formation episodes at higher redshifts followed by a drop in star formation, leading to higher \( T_{50\%} \) values.
-Mergers could play a role in building the mass and in the quenching process, which can not be tested with our dataset.
+Mergers could play a role in building the mass and in the quenching process, which cannot be tested with our dataset.
 In contrast, low-mass galaxies generally form their stars over more extended periods, resulting in lower \( T_{50\%} \) values.
 This highlights the differences in SFHs between massive and less massive galaxies.